Xiaoan93/Portfolio/README.md

-# Portfolio
+# Personal Portfolio

-1. Open folder and type 'node app.js' in terminal, then it will start server on port 500.
+1. Download code and open folder in VS code, and type 'node app.js' in terminal, then it will start server on port 500.

-2. Open broswer 'localhost:500'
+2. Open broswer at 'localhost:500', then the website will run.